-A lot has happened over the past week and by now you are hopefully practicing social distancing and possibly working from home, in which case you are not able to ‘go’ on company time – requiring more toilet paper at home.
+A lot has happened recently and by now you are hopefully practicing social distancing and possibly working from home, in which case you are not able to ‘go’ on company time – requiring more toilet paper at home.

 Compounding this demand, some have unfortunately found it acceptable to hoard more than their share of the supplies.
 A couple was found to have bought $100,000 worth of Lysol from Costco at $20 a piece and were reselling it online on Amazon for $89, then as of March 16, Amazon has shut them down.
 A woman was spotted reselling toilet paper right in the Costco parking lot.
 Photos of bare shelves are all over social media which has prompted many to stockpile goods and especially toilet paper.